The 2018 Accessory Dwelling Unit (ADU) ordinance requires review of the existing regulations By City Council when one of the following occurs:

 What are the local restrictions?

-In single family zones, Bellingham only allows ADUs that are within or attached to the main residence.
-Attached and detached ADUs are allowed in other zones that allow residential uses.
+Attached and detached ADUs are allowed in most areas that allow residential development, including single family zoned areas.
 Whether attached or detached from the main residence, the City of Bellingham requires that the main residence and the ADU are owned by the same person, and the owner must live on site.
 Below are some local resources that can provide more details: